Important || Introduction ||

 To help with revision, here is a version of the 2011 examination paper in the new format, together with solutions and a marking scheme.

 The subject matter of this course is main-stream pure mathematics, and cannot exist (nor be applied) without rigorous proofs.
 The examination paper will therefore ask for certain proofs from the lecture notes, although they will mainly be the type which input definitions and data, and rearrange them to produce the required output.
+Eventually, a list of proofs that are required for the May and August examinations will appear below; it will be built up as the course progresses, and completed by the Spring break.

 Minor corrections and clarifications may be made to the notes whenever the need is brought to my attention.
 If major changes are required, they will be announced in lectures and posted here.